carbonblack/cbc-zscaler-sandbox-connector/README.md

     - Python 3.x with sqlite3
     - VMware Carbon Black Cloud Endpoint Standard or Enterprise EDR
     - Zscaler ZIA with licensed Sandbox

+## License
+Use of the Carbon Black API is governed by the license found in [LICENSE]().

+## Support
+1. View all API and integration offerings on the Developer Network along with reference documentation, video tutorials, and how-to guides.
+2. Use the [Developer Community Forum](https://community.carbonblack.com/) to discuss issues and get answers from other API developers in the Carbon Black Community.
+3. Create a Github issue for bugs and change requests.
+Formal [Carbon Black Support](http://carbonblack.com/resources/support/) coming with v1.0.

 ----